TobyX-Corp/RN-Hardware-Info/README.md

 ## For Android

 ### Installation
-`- Add the following dependency to package.json:
+- Add the following dependency to package.json:
-  "rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#master"`
+  `rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#master`

- `- Run "npm install" in the project directory`
+- Run `npm install` in the project directory

-### Mostly automatic installation(autolinking from RN 0.60 and later versions)
+Mostly automatic installation(autolinking from RN 0.60 and later versions)

 `$ react-native link rn-hardware-info`